-The Positive Discipline Program applies to all regular employees in North Bay Division, and the Geothermal Region of the Steam Generation Department.
-It does not apply to probationary employees or General Construction employees working within the geographic boundaries of North Bay Division.
+The Positive Discipline Program applies to all regular employees.
+It does not apply to probationary employees.
 The performance of probationary employees shall continue to be monitored utilizing performance reviews and counseling.
 The Employee Assistance Program will continue to play a very important role and should be utilized when appropriate.